Dr. Jane Heffernan ’96 puts her disease modeling expertise to work examining COVID vaccination and immunity

 STUDENT MARKER POSITIONS

 The Computing & Information Systems Department is seeking applications for student markers for the 2019 fall term.
 You must be a registered student (full- or part-time) at Trent University in order to apply.
 Qualifications will vary broadly depending on the complexity of the material being graded, i.e. multiple choice questions, problem sets, programming assignments, essays.
-Please forward your resume to Bonnie MacKinnon, email@example.com , and indicate which courses you are interested, and qualified, to mark in.
+Please forward your resume to the department secretary at, email@example.com, and indicate which courses you are interested, and qualified, to mark in.

 ACM CELEBRATION OF WOMEN IN COMPUTING EVENT